sapio-lang/sapio/plugin-example/README.md

   rounded to millionths, then each payout is rounded down to whole satoshis using integer arithmetic.
 The shared royalty code has boundary and overflow tests.

+- [`treepay-contract`](treepay-contract/) provides the TreePay implementation
+  and checked constructors without a plugin entry point.

-These two crates produce Rust libraries, not executable guest modules.
-Their versioned JSON enum names remain the wire interface.
+These three crates produce Rust libraries, not executable guest modules.
+The interface crates' versioned JSON enum names remain the wire interface.
 Resolving a typed handle only resolves a module identity; the host checks actual arguments and successful results against the receiver's schema on every call.